 - Alcohol, soda and other sweetened drinks

 - Diet foods that have reduced fat and artificial ingredients.
-To make up for lost fat, these products are usually made with some sort of extra thickener, carb or sweetener.
+To make up for lost fat, these products are usually made with some sort of extra thickeners, carbs or sweeteners.

 - Food made with hardened or hydrogenated oils, which include most junk foods or fast/fried foods

-A study done at Tulane University School of Public Health involving 148 subjects split between a low-fat diet group and a low-carb diet group found that even though the low-carb diet group ate higher amounts of dietary fat, (participants were told to avoid trans fats and emphasize monounsaturated fats, polyunsaturated fats, and saturated fats), the low-carbohydrate diet was more effective for weight loss and cardiovascular risk factor reduction than the low-fat diet.
-Both groups ate lots of vegetables, but the low-carb group included more healthy fats, such as olive oil and avocado, nuts, seeds and their butters, along with some dairy.
-(6)
+A study done at Tulane University School of Public Health involving 148 subjects split between a low-fat diet group and a low-carb diet group found that even though the low-carb diet group ate higher amounts of dietary fat (participants were told to avoid trans fats and emphasize monounsaturated fats, polyunsaturated fats and saturated fats), the low-carbohydrate diet was more effective for weight loss and cardiovascular risk factor reduction than the low-fat diet.
+Both groups ate lots of vegetables, but the low-carb group included more healthy fats, such as olive oil, avocado, nuts, seeds and their butters, along with some dairy.